Nodal elliptic curves on K3 surfaces: Open problems

 \section{Open problems}

 In this section, we collect some natural remaining questions.
 For $\P^{2}$, irreducibility of the Severi variety of degree $d$ and geometric genus $g$ curves was proved by Harris \cite{Harris86}.
-As mentioned in the introduction, the Severi variety $\overline{V}^{L, \delta}$ of a very general primitively polarized K3 surface $(X, L)$ with $c_{1}(L)^{2} = 2g-2$ is irreducible when $g \geq 11$ and $\delta \leq \frac{g+3}{4}$ (see \cite{CD19}).
+As mentioned in the introduction, the Severi variety $\overline{V}^{L, \delta}$ of a very general primitively polarized K3 surface $(X, L)$ with $c_{1}(L)^{2} = 2g-2$ is irreducible when $\delta \leq g-4$ (see \cite{BLC21}).
 On the other extreme, when $\delta = g-1$, one can ask:

-\begin{problem} Is the compactified Severi curve $\overline{V}^{L, g-1}$ irreducible or even connected? \end{problem} In a similar vein, it may be easier to give an upper bound for the maximum number of irreducible components of $\overline{V}^{L, g-1}$.
+\begin{problem} Is the compactified Severi curve $\overline{V}^{L, g-1}$ irreducible? \end{problem} In a similar vein, it may be easier to give an upper bound for the maximum number of irreducible components of $\overline{V}^{L, g-1}$.
 Comparing this with the bound in Theorem~\ref{thm:Main} would give an approach to the less ambitious:

 \begin{problem} As $g\to\infty$, does $\overline{V}^{L, g-1}$ have an irreducible component of arbitrarily high geometric genus? \end{problem}

 Lemma~\ref{lemma:G9} implies that some irreducible components of $\overline{V}^{L, g-1}$ have geometric genus at least 9 (adapting the arguments in \S\ref{sec:proofmaintheorem}).
 Ultimately, one hopes for an explicit formula in the spirit of the Yau-Zaslow formula \cite{YZ96}. \begin{problem} Find an explicit formula for the total geometric genus of $\overline{V}^{L, g-1}$ on a very general K3 surface. \end{problem}